Merck, GSK cut price of cervical cancer shots for poor countries

 More than 85 percent of cervical cancer deaths are in poorer countries and globally, 275,000 women a year die of the disease.
 That means it kills more women worldwide than childbirth, according to GAVI, claiming a life every two minutes.

-GAVI, a non-profit group that funds bulk-buy vaccine programs for poor countries, will deliver the cut-price shots.
+GAVI, a non-profit group that funds bulk-buy vaccine programmes for poor countries, will deliver the cut-price shots.

 It said in February that Ghana, Kenya, Laos, Madagascar, Malawi, Niger, Sierra Leone and Tanzania would be the first countries to get support in pilot projects.